Mariam-Lawal5/Darey-PBL/Project-10/Project10.md

 - Create a certificate for your domain to make it is secure:

- `sudo certbot --nginx -d esthertooling.co.uk -d www.mariamtooling.site`
+ `sudo certbot --nginx -d www.mariamtooling.site`

  ![alt text](./Images/pic%209.png)